cgtf/draft-crypto-assets-security-considerations/draft-vcgtf-crypto-asset-exchange-security-considerations.md

 #### The handling of the unapproved transactions

-#### Transaction failures caused by the vulnerabilities of the implementation or the specification of the crypto asset
+#### Transaction failures caused by the vulnerabilities of the implementation or the specification of the crypto assets

-# Basic objectives for the security management of crypto asset exchanges
+# Basic objectives for the security management of crypto assets exchanges

 # Approaches to basic security controls

-# Sector specific security management controls for crypto asset exchanges
+# Sector specific security management controls for crypto assets exchanges

 ## General